starandtina/starandtina.github.io/_posts/2017-08-07-how-do-we-normalize-state.md

 ---
 layout: post
-title: "How We Normalize State"
+title: "How Do We Normalize State"
-description: "How We Normalize State"
+description: "How Do We Normalize State"
 category: ['React', 'Redux', 'Normalize']
 tags: ['React', 'Redux', 'Normalize', 'Normalizr']
 ---